Skip Navigation

 Have Confidence in the Mortgage Loan Process

-Buying a home involves more than choosing a loan.
-This resource page explains the mortgage process, what to prepare before applying, how preapproval works, how credit affects approval, and when to speak with a Blaze Mortgage Loan Officer.
-Use it as a starting point, then connect with Blaze for guidance tailored to your goals.
+Learn how pre-approval works, how credit affects approval, and when to speak with a Blaze Mortgage Loan Officer.
+Use these resources as a starting point, then connect with Blaze for guidance tailored to your goals.

 Meet Your MLO